About University of Liverpool

 The School of Law at the University of Liverpool has a proud tradition of over a century’s experience of inspiring and challenging its students to reach their potential.
 Eminent scholars have served as staff and former students include judges at all levels, including the now retired Law Lord Donald James Nicholls (Baron Nicholls of Birkenhead) and Lord Birkenhead (Lord Chancellor 1919-1922).

-- Renowned for its world class teaching and research.
-The Higher Education Funding Council in England rated the teaching in Liverpool Law School as ‘excellent’, a grade awarded only to a minority of law schools in England.
+- The Higher Education Funding Council in England rated the teaching in Liverpool Law School as ‘excellent’, a grade awarded only to a minority of law schools in England.

 - 9 Nobel Laureates have been associated with the University including Sir James Chadwick, who discovered the neutron particle.

-- Ranked 1st out of 15 Russell Group institutions for satisfaction with the cost of living, accommodation cost, financial support, assessment, feedback on coursework and visa advice.
+- The University is ranked 1st out of 15 elite Russell Group institutions for satisfaction with the cost of living, accommodation cost, financial support, assessment, feedback on coursework and visa advice.